 We are required to follow the labeling guidelines of the FDA, which only recognizes resveratrol as a natural dietary supplement.
 While our research suggests it may in fact be the chief active ingredient in Ted’s™ pain cream, we can’t officially make that claim.

 That mintiness is entirely natural.
 Methyl salicylate (also known as aspirin) naturally occurs in wintergreen, which is why we use wintergreen in our formulation.

 What is this other ingredient from and what is it for?

 Anywhere with unbroken skin that hurts.
 It’s especially good on tendinitis, muscle strains, bruises, plantar fasciitis, and carpal tunnel.
 Just make sure you wash your hands before rubbing your eyes or touching sensitive areas – the mintiness can be a little uncomfortable.

 How long does Ted’s™ take to work?

 Ted’s™ works different than any other product.
 The relief can be longer lasting, but it also takes longer to take effect.
 You should notice improvement within a couple of hours.
 You also may notice that its effectiveness increases with every application.

 YOUR WHOLE LIFE ALL THE TIME NEVER STOP.
 Kidding.
 Actually, one of the unique things about Ted’s™ is that its effect seems to maximize around a week of use.
 And in many cases, once the nerve volume gets reset, it stays reset.
 Which means you may not need to use it more than a week.

 What kinds of pain is Ted’s™ pain cream for?

-Ted made it for his own tendonitis.
+Ted made it for his own tendinitis.
 It also works well on muscle strains, bruises, plantar fasciitis, carpal tunnel and more.
 We even discovered it works surprisingly well on itches.